How To Prepare and Pack Fragile Items for a Move

 Week 1: Assessment and Acquisition

-Begin with assessing your fragile items.
+Begin by assessing your fragile items.

 Acquire the necessary high-quality packing materials.